 To stop your engine from rattling you must first locate the source of the rattle.
 This will most commonly be either oil or radiator related.
-To check this, an oil change may provide useful and a quick check that everything is tight and working will also help locate the problem.
-If this does not help, seeing a mechanic will be a efficient alternative.
+To check this, an oil change may provide usefully and a quick check that everything is tight and working will also help locate the problem.
+If this does not help, seeing a mechanic will be an efficient alternative.

 Common Catalytic Converter Rattles and How to Quiet Them

 After having driven your car for hundreds of thousands of miles, you might start noticing some odd symptoms.
 Maybe the check engine light comes on, you...